damianhakert/damianhakert.github.io/source/_posts/2016-02-22-gitlab-8-5-released.markdown

 This release there are some major changes in the bundled software:

-* Ruby is updated from version 2.1.8 to 2.2.4
 * Nginx is updated from version 1.7.12 to 1.9.10
 * Nginx spdy protocol was replaced with http2
 * Openssl is updated from version 1.0.1r to 1.0.2f